 At Kentucky Children's Hospital, our dedicated staff and advanced technology work hand-in-hand to serve you.

-As an integral part of UK HealthCare, Kentucky Children's Hospital consolidates our extensive array of comprehensive pediatric services under one roof.
+As an integral part of UK HealthCare, Kentucky Children's Hospital consolidates our extensive array of comprehensive pediatric services

 At Kentucky Children's Hospital, it's the people that make our healing environment one-of-a-kind.
 Doctors, nurses and other health care professionals work as a team to treat and to heal this region's children.
 Since its inception, Kentucky Children's Hospital has greatly benefited from a community of generous donors.
 It's through their support that the children's hospital continues to grow and flourish.